 ABOUT MARA SUPERIOR

-Superior has exhibited at the American Museum of Ceramic Art (Pomona, CA), Scripps Women’s College (Claremont, CA), and the Fuller Craft Museum (Brockton, MA), among many other institutions.
-Her work can be found in the Renwick Gallery of the Smithsonian American Art Museum (Washington, DC), the Museum of Arts + Design (New York, NY), the Peabody Essex Museum (Salem, MA), Philadelphia Museum of Art (Philadelphia, PA), the Los Angeles County Museum of Art (Los Angeles, CA), and White House Collection of American Craft (Little Rock, AK).
-In 2018, through the generous support of the Kohler Foundation, gifts of art by Mara Superior were made to fifteen museums throughout the USA, increasing the public holdings of Superior’s artworks and including an in depth collection acquired by the Racine Art Museum (Racine, WI) and shown in 2020 in Collection Focus: Mara Superior.
-In 2010 she was interviewed for the oral history program of the Smithsonian’s Archives of American Art (Washington, DC).
+Superior has had solo exhibitions at Shelburne Museum (Mara Superior: Porcelain Love Letters, 2025, Shelburne, VT), the New Britain Museum of American Art (Mara Superior: A Retrospective, 2006, New Britain, CT), Fuller Museum of Art, (Souvenirs D’Italia, 2003, Brockton, MA), DeCordova Sculpture Park and Museum (New England Artists Series, 1991, Lincoln, MA), and featured in numerous curated shows including A Golden Age for Whom?
+In 2026 (Figge Art Museum, IA) and Portland Vase: Mania and Muse (Crocker Art Museum, Sacramento, CA 2024).
+Her work can be found in over 20 American museums including the Renwick Gallery of the Smithsonian American Art Museum, (Washington, DC), the Museum of Arts and Design, (New York, NY), the Peabody Essex Museum, (Salem, MA), Philadelphia Museum of Art, (Philadelphia, PA) the Los Angeles County Museum of Art, (Los Angeles, CA), White House Collection of American Craft, (Little Rock, AK), and Shelburne Museum (Shelburne, VT).
+In 2018, through the generous support of the Kohler Foundation, gifts of art by Mara Superior were made to fifteen museums throughout the USA.
+This increased the public holdings of Superior’s artworks and created an in depth study collection at the Racine Art Museum, (Racine, WI).
+This collection was exhibited in 2020 in Collection Focus: Mara Superior and published in a fully illustrated catalog.
+In 2010 she was interviewed for the oral history program of the Smithsonian’s Archives of American Art, (Washington, DC).

-Superior studied at the Pratt Institute and Hartford Art School, completing her BFA in painting from the University of Connecticut in 1975 followed by a MAT in ceramics from the University of Massachusetts Amherst in 1980.
+Superior studied at the Pratt Institute and Hartford Art School, completing her BFA in painting from the University of Connecticut followed by a MAT in ceramics from the University of Massachusetts in Amherst.
 She is represented by Ferrin Contemporary.

 more on mara